ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

     pip install .[doc]

-For building documentation, you run the usual rules provided in the Sphinx Makefile for your operating system:
+To build documentation, run the usual rules provided in the Sphinx Makefile for your operating system:

 .. tab-set::